-Fantastic with so many dishes, and made with just a handful of staple ingredients, my vegan nacho cheese is creamy and cheesy, with a little bit of a spicy kick!
+Fantastic with so many dishes, and made with just a handful of staple ingredients (and no nuts), my vegan nacho cheese is creamy and cheesy, with a little bit of a spicy kick!

 The trouble with all of the nacho cheese I've tried over the years is that that it's all been just a bit…. well, bland.
 When it comes to cheese, I prefer stronger flavours.